hugomgris/FDFPP/README.md

 This design ensures extensibility, maintainability, and performance optimization for real-time rendering.

 ## Documentation

-This project is fully documented using [Doxygen](https://www.doxygen.nl/), a tool for generating comprehensive code documentation from annotated C++ source files.
+This project is fully documented using [Doxygen](https://www.doxygen.nl/).

 ### How to Generate Documentation